Certificate in Epidemiology and Biostatistics

 Financial Aid Eligibility: Not aid eligible

-The Certificate in Epidemiology and Biostatistics offered by Drexel University’s School of Public Health, is an interdisciplinary program designed for working professionals of diverse backgrounds, including public health administrators, physicians, nurses, clinical research professionals, health educators, and policy experts.
+The Certificate in Epidemiology and Biostatistics, offered by Drexel University’s Dornsife School of Public Health, is an interdisciplinary program designed for working professionals of diverse backgrounds, including public health administrators, physicians, nurses, clinical research professionals, health educators, and policy experts.

 Never before has disease prevention and health promotion been more important.
 As world events develop, with the added threat of bioterrorism and other emerging public health issues, those who can apply knowledge gained through research to real-world problems are in great demand across all sectors: health care, pharmaceuticals, governmental and non-governmental agencies, business, and academia.

-The certificate program is supervised by the School of Public Health’s director of eLearning and the department chair.
-The program is administered through Drexel Online.
-Applications to the certificate program are managed by Drexel Online.
+The certificate program is supervised by the School of Public Health’s Director of eLearning and the Chair of the Department of Epidemiology and Biostatistics.
+The program is administered through Drexel University Online.
+Applications to the certificate program are managed by Drexel University Online.
 For the most current admission information, please visit www.drexel.com.

 About the Curriculum